Wachert/LCSSLUpdate/README.md

 # [LiveConfig](https://www.liveconfig.com/]) Let's Encrypt Cert for Backend System
 This script takes from a vhost / domain the LE Cert an create the SSL Cert for the LiveConfig backend.
+In addition, it implements the SSL configuration for the MySQL server and sets the ciper-list to PCI compliant.

 # The script currently only supports Debian and Apache!
 Not for Nginx and / or CentOS / Fedora / RHEL

 ## Installation